open-telemetry/opentelemetry-go/log/DESIGN.md

 At last, we could consider a design defining both types: `KeyValue` and `Attr`.
 However, in this approach we would need have factory functions for both types.
-It would make the API surface unnecessarly big, and we may even have problems naming the functions.
+It would make the API surface unnecessarily big, and we may even have problems naming the functions.

 ## Open issues